pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/RMA (Non-US).md

 ### 0 - Verify the warranty
 Before proceeding, please check the user's name & email and compare them with Shopify order information in order to verify the warranty.

-> If the customer bought from another dealer, the agent must ask for the receipt in order to verify the warranty (if it’s still within 1 year of the purchase).
+> If the customer bought from another dealer, the agent must ask for the receipt in order to verify the warranty (if it’s still within 1-year of the purchase/2-year in the EU).
 Once verified, proceed with the RMA process.

 ### 1 - Inquire about basic info
 Once confirmed the issue, insert Macro: <u>[Service Center] RMA</u>.
 Insert the correct country in the email subject.
 Submit as ‘Pending’.